hedvigborgen/fys3150/README.md

 Here;
 * arg tells the program whether you want to make plots of the solution of the linear equation or its relative error;
 	* enter 1 to compare numerical solution with closed-form solution
-	* enter 2 to compute the relative error for Gauss elimination for special case
+	* enter 2 to compute the relative error for Gaussian elimination for special case

 In the terminal window "Enter filename: " will be printed, in which case you would enter the name of the file containing the results you want to utilize.